danghuutoan/node-record-lpcm16/README.md

-verbose       : false  // log info to the console recordProgram : 'rec'  // Defaults to 'rec' - also supports 'arecord' and 'sox' device        : null   // recording device (e.g.: 'plughw:1')
+verbose       : false  // log info to the console recordProgram : 'rec'  // Defaults to 'rec' - also supports 'arecord' and 'sox' device        : null   // recording device (e.g.: 'plughw:1') adioType      : 'wav'  // Defaults to 'wav' - you can choose any audio type that the record program support
 ```

 > Please note that `arecord` might not work on all operating systems.
 If you can't capture any sound with `arecord`, try to change device (`arecord -l`).